Is it Legal & Safe to Hire a Freelancer in China?

 Q: More and more websites (like oDesk.com, Elance.com Freelancer.com) in English and Chinese are connecting international business people w Chinese freelancers to project work on a part time and sometimes full time basis.
 What do the Chinese HR laws say about this?

 A: Technically, this transaction is not governed by Chinese Labor law and there can’t be a legally binding labor contract in place because the “employer” is not a legally registered Chinese entity.
 However, Chinese tax law does apply when you hire a freelancer in China.

-It's not forbidden for a Chinese person in China to work for overseas entity as a freelancer, as long as he/she complies with Chinese laws and regulations, especially the tax law.
+It's not forbidden for a Chinese person in China to work for an overseas entity as a freelancer, as long as he/she complies with Chinese laws and regulations, especially the tax law.
 Income tax needs to be paid and is it the responsibility of the individual freelancer to pay it.

 The PRC individual income tax laws clarify how much income tax would need to be paid: